top of page

 Supportive Networks

 Supportive networks have played a critical role in the success of minorities in engineering.
 These networks provide underrepresented students with access to resources and mentorship opportunities that can help them overcome the unique challenges they face in pursuing a career in engineering.
-For example, the National Society of Black Engineers (NSBE) provides a wide range of resources, including scholarships, professional development opportunities, and networking events, to its members.

-In addition to formal networks like the NSBE, informal networks of peers and mentors also play a crucial role in the success of minority engineers.
+For example, the National Society of Black Engineers (NSBE) provides its members with a wide range of resources, including scholarships, professional development opportunities, and networking events.
+In addition to formal networks such as the NSBE, informal peer and mentor networks play a crucial role in the success of minority engineers.
 These networks provide emotional support, advice, and opportunities for collaboration that can help minority engineers overcome the isolation and feelings of exclusion that can arise in predominantly white male environments.

 Increasing Awareness of Diversity and Inclusivity